 It's been a wackadoodle year for daily routines.
 People clink happy hour glasses through Zoom, lounge beachside in their CDC-friendly "trikinis," and evangelize the likes of Lysol.
-Come November, voting in the 2020 election will also look different.
+And voting in the 2020 election already looks different.
 For the first time in American history, a majority of general-election ballots are expected to be collected via the United States Postal Service (USPS).
 According to the New York Times, experts predict that roughly 80 million people will vote by mail.

 Some states are already familiar with this.
 In Oregon and Washington, for example, 97% of voters mailed in their ballots in 2016.
 Under normal circumstances, the USPS would be ready.
 During the week before Christmas, it delivers roughly 2.5 billion pieces of First-Class Mail.
 So 80 million ballots?
 No biggie.

 Or so you'd think.
-But in a bizarre turn of events, the postal service has become the latest government agency to become politicized.
-The new postmaster general, Louis DeJoy, is under fire for cost-cutting changes like removing blue USPS collection boxes, reducing hours, and dismantling high-speed sorting machines.
-And on Aug.
-13, President Donald Trump essentially told Fox Business’ Maria Bartiromo that he opposed additional funding to the USPS because it would make widespread mail-in voting possible.
+But in a bizarre turn of events, the postal service became the latest government agency to become politicized.
+In August, the new postmaster general, Louis DeJoy, was under fire for cost-cutting changes like removing blue USPS collection boxes, reducing hours, and dismantling high-speed sorting machines.
+And President Donald Trump essentially told Fox Business’ Maria Bartiromo that he opposed additional funding to the USPS because it would make widespread mail-in voting possible.
 (He falsely conflates it with voter fraud.)
+Now Trump has tested positive for COVID-19, along with a growing number of his White House staff, just a few weeks shy of Election Day.

-Which is all to say it's sure to be a wild, weird election year.
+Which is all to say it's sure to be a wild, weird couple of weeks.
 Bookmark this page for up-to-date voting information ahead of Nov.
 3.

 How Do I Register To Vote?